sabbirahamedsiam101/Red-Roof-Hotel---Restaurants/README.md

 ## 🏨 Red Roof Inn Hotel & Restaurants

 A modern, responsive hotel website built with **React**, **TypeScript**, **Tailwind CSS**, **Framer Motion**, and **shadcn-ui**.
-This project provides an elegant online presence for **Red Roof Inn Hotel & Restaurants** in Comilla, Bangladesh, with features like room booking, restaurant showcase, events, and gallery.
+This project provides an elegant online presence for **Red Roof Inn Hotel & Restaurants** in Sylhet, Bangladesh, with features like room booking, restaurant showcase, events, and gallery.

 ---